Ekstremvær Amy 2025 rammer kystområder – illustrerer sårbarheten i fisket og behovet for sikring av utstyr

 • Robust design – built for Norwegian conditions

-With TrapFinder™ both the environmental impact and the costs of lost traps are reduced – while you fish safer, smarter, and more sustainably.
+With TrapFinder™ This reduces both the environmental impact and the costs of lost fishing rods – while also making you fish safer, smarter and more sustainably.

 Back to the blog